chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The **machine** resource is used to define machines.
+Use the |resource machine| resource to define machines.
 Each machine is typically declared in separate, operating system- and/or provisioner-independent files that declare the topology of the application, and then the recipes that will be used to manage them.
 For example:

 .. code-block:: ruby